youranli001/plane-wave-fit/paper.md

 For each compass direction (angular increment 1°), least-squares fitting determines the amplitude and phase of a plane wave.
 When plotted in polar coordinates, a wave component appears as a lobe; the largest lobe gives the amplitude and direction of the dominant wave (\autoref{fig:example_timedomain}).
 That wave is then predicted and subtracted from the SSH anomaly (SSHA) data, and the procedure repeated to extract additional components.
 Amplitude and phase uncertainties derive from the least-squares covariance matrix.
 Details of the fitting procedure and uncertainty derivation are provided in @li2026.

-The following example demonstrates the method applied to SWOT observations at 35°W, 35.5°S during the calibration/validation phase.
-The SSHA data have been preprocessed to remove mesoscale variability by subtracting gridded sea level anomalies from multi-mission satellite altimetry.
+The following example demonstrates the method applied to surface water ocean topography (SWOT) satellite observations at 35°W, 35.5°S during the calibration/validation phase.
+The SSH anomaly (SSHA) data have been preprocessed to remove mesoscale variability by subtracting gridded sea level anomalies from multi-mission satellite altimetry.

 ![Plane wave fit applied to SWOT SSHA data.
 Top left: SWOT SSHA near 35°W, 35.5°S on April 2, 2023.
 Remaining panels: polar plots showing fitted amplitude (mm) versus propagation direction for the three most energetic wave components; arrows indicate the selected propagation direction.](figures/figure1.png){#fig:example_timedomain}